-NON DOMESTIC PROPERTY NC11 Number of deliberate fires in non-domestic premises 90 94 73 NC12 Number of accidental fires in non-domestic premises 202 201 189 ANTI SOCIAL BE HAVIOUR AC11 Number of deliberate vehicle fires attended 639 618 508 AC12 Number of accidental vehicle fires attended 195 192 199 AC13 Number of deliberate anti-social behaviour fires (small) 4,195 4,258 4233 AC14 Number of accidental small fires attended 596 533 1018 AC15 Number of 'other' primary fires attended 210 243 220 ROAD TRAFFIC C OLLISIONS RC11 Number of road traffic collisions (RTC) 553 554 615 RC12 Number of injuries in road traffic collisions attended 298 361 325 RC13 Number of fatalities in RTC's 10 7 12

-BENCHM MARK KEY PERFORMANCE INDICATORS Performance 2017/18 Target 2018/19 Performance 2018/19 Status SPECIAL SE RVICE SR11 Number of calls to cardiac and respiratory related incidents from NWAS 35 Suspended Aug 2017 Quality Assurance Trial has ceased FALSE ALA ARMS FC11 The number of false alarm calls due to automatic fire alarm equipment in Non Domestic properties 592 667 589 FC12 The number of false alarm calls due to automatic fire alarm equipment in Domestic properties 2,789 2,773 2661 STAFF WELFARE, RISKS & COMPET ENCY RELATED INDICATORS WD11 % of available shifts lost to sickness/absence per wholetime equivalent GREY book (operational) personnel 4.32% 4% 3.61% WD12 % of available shifts lost to sickness/absence per wholetime equivalent GREEN & RED book (non uniformed) personnel 3.47% 4% 3.13% WR13 Total number of operational staff injuries 40 52 45
+NON-DOMESTIC PROPERTY NC11 Number of deliberate fires in non-domestic premises 76 86 73 On target NC12 Number of accidental fires in non-domestic premises 192 195 165 On target ANTI-SOCIAL BEHAVIOUR AC11 Number of deliberate vehicle fires attended 510 569 459 On target AC12 Number of accidental vehicle fires attended 199 197 206 Target missed AC13 Number of deliberate anti-social behaviour fires (small) 4259 4157 2774 On target AC14 Number of accidental small fires attended 1017 740 771 Target missed AC15 Number of 'other' primary fires attended 221 217 171 On target ROAD TE RAFFIC COLLISIONS RC11 Number of road traffic collisions (RTC's) attended 617 568 718 Target missed RC12 Number of injuries in road traffic collisions attended 325 352 343 On target RC13 Number of fatalities in road traffic collisions attended 12 7 7 On target FALSE A LLARMS FC11 The number of false alarm calls due to automatic fire alarm equipment in Non-Domestic properties 590 661 570 On target FC12 The number of false alarm calls due to smoke alarm actuation in Domestic properties 2679 2812 3137 Target missed STAFF WELFARE, RISKS & COMPETENCY RELATED INDICATORS WD11 % of available shifts lost to sickness absence per wholetime equivalent GREY book (operational) personnel 3.61% 4% 3.88% On target WD12 % of available shifts lost to sickness absence per wholetime equivalent GREY book (operational) personnel 3.13% 4% 4.29% Target missed WR13 Total number of operational staff injuries 45 52 26 On target

-There are areas where the number of incidents have decreased such as primary fires, road traffic collisions and deaths and injuries in accidental dwelling fires, which is a reflection of the hard work staff put into targeting those most at risk of either setting fires or being a victim of fire.
+The total number of incidents and emergency calls received are considerably lower than in 2018/19.
+There are areas where the number of incidents have decreased such as primary fires, secondary fire and accidental dwelling fires, which is a reflection of the hard work staff put into targeting those most at risk of either setting fires or being a victim of fire.
 The Authority has continued to meet its attendance standard of the first appliance being in attendance at all life risk incidents within 10 minutes.